Overview of the Rheingau & Rhineland Palatinate

 One of the popular traditions is a “Coronation” ceremony which is held during the summer.
 During the event, the “Wine Queen” and her “Princesses” are chosen to celebrate the town of Rüdesheim and its vintage heritage.

-Put this magnificent region at the top of your travel bucket list if you've never visited before.
 There are numerous opportunities to explore to your heart's content for a leisurely vacation combined with luxury experiences ... from exclusive dining options, to extraordinary spa treatments and other luxury delights.

 Rüdesheim

-Germania Monument
+Germania (Niederwald) Monument

-You can start your visit by taking the cable car up to the Germania monument and admire the stunning view of the town while riding uphill.
+You can start your visit by taking the cable car up to the Germania monument to admire the stunning view of the town while riding uphill.
 The monument overlooks the old town, rows and rows of vineyards, and the shimmering river.
 This is the perfect spot for you to let your photographic genius take over.

 Built in 1871, the monument commemorates the founding of the German Empire and the unification of Germany.